michaeluno/custom-scrollbar/readme.txt

 2. **Setting Page**

 == Changelog ==

+= 1.3.2 - 01/10/2019 =
+- Added the Japanese translation.
+- Added the default language template file.

 = 1.3.1 - 12/27/2016 =
 - Fixed a bug that debug log was shown in the browser console.